 (2-2) 3 hours credit.
-Prerequisite: PSY 3003.
+Prerequisite: PSY 3403 or equivalent.

 Provides the opportunity for the student to conduct current research in a sub-area of psychology under the instructor's supervision.
 Lectures will include a review of previous research in the sub-area and discussion of research design, data collection, data analysis, and the reporting of research.